• journal prompts for self growth

 Write Down 10 Things You Love About Yourself

 This one can also be done in a notebook, journal, or digital document.
 Pick 10 things you really love about yourself and write them down.
-These can be physical, mental, emotional, or spiritual qualities – anything you want.
+These can be physical, mental, emotional, or spiritual qualities—anything you want.
 If you’d like, you can add a “why” statement to each list item, diving deeper into why each of these things make you so incredible and unique.
-(Don’t hold back here!)

 Recite 1 Positive Affirmation Every Hour

 A positive affirmation is an uplifting statement designed to boost your confidence and self-belief.
-I have thousands of positive affirmations across this website, which you can find here.
+I have thousands of positive affirmations across this website if you need help.
 Recite at least one positive affirmation to yourself every hour today.
 If it helps, you can set phone reminders or write these affirmations on post-it notes.

 Set Phone Reminders With Uplifting Words